FiDataS/todays-weather-in/todays_weather_in/README.md

-# Show_Todays_Weather_Pypi_Package
+# todays_weather_in_Pypi_Package
 With this package one can get the weather forcast of today on a certain location

 With this package you will be able to get the weather forecast of today for an inserted location.
 This is a private project and was developed (among other things) as an application of web scraping with beautiful soap.

 Installation with pip:
-pip install -i https://test.pypi.org/simple/ show-todays-weather
+pip install -i https://test.pypi.org/simple/ todays-weather-in

 To use it, import the function in the following way: from todays_weather_in import todays_weather